pygsti.modelmembers.operations.lindbladerrorgen

 - op_matrixnumpy array or SciPy sparse matrix

-A square 2D array that gives the raw operation matrix, assumed to be in the mx_basis basis.
+a square 2D array that gives the raw operation matrix, assumed to be in the mx_basis basis, to parameterize.
 The shape of this array sets the dimension of the operation.

 - truncatebool, optional

-Whether to truncate the projections onto the Lindblad terms in order to meet constraints.
-Default is True. (e.g. to preserve CPTP) when necessary.
-If False, then an error is thrown when the Lindblad terms don’t conform to the constrains.
+Whether to truncate the projections onto the Lindblad terms in order to meet constraints (e.g. to preserve CPTP) when necessary.
+If False, then an error is thrown when the given error generator cannot be realized by the specified parameterization.

 Returns